Physician-Led Metabolic Medicine for Women in Midlife

 • Care for poorly controlled diabetes, poorly controlled high blood pressure, or other medically urgent conditions which would benefit from in-person care and monitoring

-Patients are expected to maintain a separate primary care provider for acute illnesses, preventive screenings, and urgent medical concerns.
+Patients are asked to maintain a separate primary care provider for acute illnesses, preventive screenings, and urgent medical concerns.

 Fees